Get to know the details on Mirena

 Made of soft, flexible plastic

-Placed in your uterus by a healthcare professional who can remove it at any time in case your plans change
+Placed in your uterus by a healthcare provider who can remove it at any time in case your plans change

 Can be used whether or not you’ve had a baby